je-santos/MPLBM-UT/README.rst

 We are currently undergoing a series of major updates! \
    1) We are translating all pre- and post-processing code over to Python so that the repo is fully open source :).
 Check out the python_utils folder!
-   2) We are adding very easy to use workflows written in Python for 1 and 2 phase simulations.
+   2) We are adding easy-to-use workflows written in Python for 1 and 2 phase simulations.
 Check out the python workflow examples!
    3) A wide variety of bugs fixes and performance enhancements have been implemented.
-Please let us know if there is anything not working quite right!
+We have tested all the above on a laptop and a supercomputer, but please let us know if there is anything not working quite right!

 ################################################################################
 Illustrations